wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 2. [Google de-identification][GA_PII_DETECTION]
 3. [AWS PII detection][AWS_PII_DETECTION]

 I recommend getting rid of PII as soon as it enters the application.
 The sooner you remove it, the less likely it is to leak anywhere.
-Sadly, I can't tell you how to apply for these services specifically because I'm not building your application.

 ## Summary

 In this chapter, we've examined the art and nonsense of prompt engineering.
-We discussed the important role prompts play in LLM-based applications and how to write effective prompts.
-We also covered the importance of testing and monitoring your prompts so you can ensure that your application will still work in six months.
+We discussed the important role prompts play in LLM-based applications and how to write effective and safe prompts.

 In the next chapter, we'll look at testing and monitoring prompts in your LLM-based application.

+## Running the samples in this chapter

+Make sure to check out the samples for this chapter in the [Github repository][GH_SAMPLE_DIR].
+You can find the system requirements, as well as instructions for each sample in the repository.

 [CONTEXT_WINDOW_PAPER]: https://arxiv.org/abs/2307.03172
 [LLM_ALIGNMENT]: https://medium.com/@madalina.lupu.d/align-llms-with-reinforcement-learning-from-human-feedback-595d61f160d5